IssueSquare/drone-kubernetes/README.md

             container: my-container
             tag: ${DRONE_COMMIT_SHA:8}

-Deploying several new containers, eg in a scheduler-worker setup.
+Deploying containers across several deployments, eg in a scheduler-worker setup.
 Make sure your container `name` in your manifest is the same for each pod.

     pipeline:
         deploy: